Hackb07/welding-checker-flask-app/Readme.md

-# 🧠 YOLOv8 Object Detection Web App with Image Upload & IP Camera Streaming
+# 🧠 YOLOv8 Welding-Quality Detection Web App with Image Upload & IP Camera Streaming

 This project demonstrates a complete integration of **YOLOv8** (Ultralytics) with a **Flask web interface**, allowing users to:
 - 📷 Upload images for object detection